-In order to work with the PubSub connector, users require access to the PubSub topics feature, which is enabled only for certain plans.
-Check the Pricing and Plans page or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.
+In order to work with the PubSub connector, users require access to the PubSub topics feature.
+Reach out to your Customer Success Manager to learn more.

 # How to use PubSub topics

 You can go to the PubSub main page by clicking Tools > Pub/Sub Topics.
 Here, you can view all the topics that are active on your Workato account.

 Manage topics in PubSub